Archtop guitar: History

 In 1922, Lloyd Loar was hired by the Gibson Company to redesign their instrument line in an effort to counter flagging sales, and in that same year the Gibson L5 was released to his design.
-Although the new instrument models flopped commercially and Loar left Gibson after only a couple of years, Gibson instruments signed by Loar now are among the most prized and celebrated in stringed-instrument history.
+Although the new instrument models flopped commercially and Loar left Gibson after only a couple of years, Gibson instruments signed by Loar are now prized.
 Perhaps the most revered instrument from this period is the F5 mandolin, but probably the more broadly influential was the L5 guitar, which remains in production to this day.
 The mature Gibson archtop guitar and its imitators are regarded as the quintessential "jazzbox."

 Archtop guitars were subsequently made by many top American luthiers, notably John D'Angelico of New York and Jimmy D'Aquisto, William Wilkanowski, Charles Stromberg and Son in Boston, and by other major manufacturers, notably Gretsch and Epiphone.
 In Europe, companies such as Framus, Höfner, Hoyer and Hagström took up the manufacture of archtops.
 Archtop guitars were particularly adopted by both jazz and country musicians, and in big bands and swing bands.